Can I Paint Exterior Wood, or Will it Cause It to Hold Moisture – and Rot?

 TOM: OK.
 See, here’s what I would do.
 The first thing I would – I’m going to recommend a staining process.
 So, the first thing you’re going to do is prime the cedar with an oil-based primer or a solvent-based primer.
 And then you’re going to stain the wood, and I would use a solid-color stain.
 And the solid-color stain is not going to look like paint, so it won’t tend to peel; it’ll fade over time.
 But it’ll soak in really nicely.
 And you can get a white stain – a solid, white stain – and it’ll look quite attractive.

-Painting wood does not cause it to rot; it prevents it from rotting.
+When you paint wood it does not cause it to rot; it prevents it from rotting.

 LESLIE: It just requires a lot of repainting.